pepper-jk/DnD-Latex-Charactersheet/README.md

 # DnD Latex Charactersheet

-Dnd Character sheet based on Latex and on the public available official Character sheet
+DnD Character sheet based on Latex and on the publicly available official Character Sheet.

 # Where do I get base.pdf?